IBM-Cloud/docs/toolchains/toolchains_integrations.md

 ## Adding Deployment Risk Analytics
 {: #dra}

-Deployment Risk Analytics collects and analyzes the results from unit tests, functional tests, and code coverage tools to determine whether your code meets predefined criteria at specified gates in your deployment process.
-If your code does not meet or exceed the criteria, the deployment is halted, preventing risks from being released.
-You can use Deployment Risk Analytics as a safety net for your continuous delivery environment or as a way to implement and improve quality standards over time.
+{{site.data.keyword.DRA_full}} collects and analyzes the results from unit tests, functional tests, and code coverage tools to determine whether your code meets predefined criteria at specified gates in your deployment process.
+If your code does not meet or exceed the criteria, the deployment is stopped to prevent risks from being released.
+You can use Deployment Risk Analytics as a safety net for your continuous delivery environment or as a way to implement and improve quality standards.

  **Tip**: This tool integration is pre-configured.
 It does not require any configuration parameters and you cannot reconfigure it.

-Add the Deployment Risk Analytics tool integration to maintain and improve the quality of your code in Bluemix by monitoring your deployments to identify risks before they are released:
+Add Deployment Risk Analytics to maintain and improve the quality of your code in Bluemix by monitoring your deployments to identify risks before they are released:

 1. If you have a toolchain and are adding this tool integration to it, on the DevOps dashboard, on the **Toolchains** tab, click the toolchain to open its Tool Integrations page.
 Alternatively, on the app's Overview page, on the Continuous Delivery tile, click **View Toolchain**.
 Then, click **Tool Integrations**.
 1. Click the add button (+).
 1. In the Tool Integrations section, click **Deployment Risk Analytics**.
 1. Click **Create Integration**.
-1. Click the tile for Deployment Risk Analytics to walk through the steps to get started with this tool integration: create criteria, connect the criteria to the pipeline, and then run the pipeline.

-To learn more, see [Deployment Risk Analytics](https://www.ibm.com/devops/method/content/deliver/tool_deployment_risk_analytics/){: new_window}.
+1. Click the tile for Deployment Risk Analytics, and then complete the getting started steps: create criteria, connect the criteria to the pipeline, and run the pipeline.
+For more information, see [Deployment Risk Analytics](https://www.ibm.com/devops/method/content/deliver/tool_deployment_risk_analytics/){: new_window}.

 ## Adding the Eclipse Orion {{site.data.keyword.webide}}
 {: #webide}